 - The officer has given, or made reasonable effort to give, notice of authority and purpose to the property’s occupants that he or she would enter.
 An exception can be made if there is reason to believe that giving such notice would present a danger to human life.

 - For entering a vehicle: The officer may use force if they believe they are being denied or delayed entry despite given notice, or if he or she is authorized entry without giving notice of authority and purpose.

-When an officer arrests someone supervising minor children:
+When an officer arrests someone supervising minors:

 The minor children or child must be placed with a responsible adult approved by a parent or guardian of that child.
 If it is not possible to place the child with a responsible adult at the time, law enforcement shall contact the department of social services in the county.

 Whether you’re being arrested or simply questioned by police, it’s important to understand your rights and know what you should do to prevent escalation, or in the event of an escalation, have what you need to make a better claim for police misconduct.
 If facing arrest or being questioned by police, you:

 - Should not resist arrest: In the majority of situations, you do not have the right to resist arrest, even if the arrest is unauthorized.
 The consequences for resisting arrest include being found guilty of a Class 2 misdemeanor, and the possibility of escalating the police to use more force against you that they will use your resistance to justify.
 What many people don’t know is that resisting arrest in North Carolina is not just running away or using physical force, you can “non-physically” resist arrest too.
 This can include questioning the officer, giving misleading or false information, refusing a parking ticket, and using verbal abuse.
 With such a broad and vague definition, it’s critical to contact experienced criminal defense lawyers if you’re facing resisting arrest charges.